pebble-dev/pebble-dev.github.io/tos.md

 Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other Rebble Users — certain legal permissions, listed in Sections D.4 — D.6.
 These license grants apply to Your Content.
 If you upload Content that already comes with a license granting Rebble the permissions we need to run our Service, no additional license is required.
 You understand that you will not receive any payment for any of the rights granted in Sections D.4 — D.6.
 The licenses you grant to us will end when you remove Your Content from our servers.

 #### 4. License Grant to Us
 We need the legal right to do things like host Your Content, publish it, and share it.
-You grant us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
-This includes the right to do things like copy it to our database and make backups; show it to you and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; and perform it, in case Your Content is something like music or video.
+You grant us and our legal successors a nonexclusive, worldwide, perpetual, transferable license to store, parse, display, and redistribute Your Content.
+This includes the right to do things like copy it to our database and make backups; show it to you and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; perform it, in case Your Content is something like music or video; and the ability to pass the right to use and redistribute Your Content on to sublicensees of Rebble's choosing.

-This license does not grant Rebble the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.
+As a special exception, if Your Content is licensed under an Open Source License, the rights that you grant to Rebble, its legal successors, and its sublicensees may be further restricted by the terms of that Open Source License.
+For example, if Your Content is licensed under the GNU General Public License, then the source distribution requirements from that Open Source License will continue to apply to Rebble, its legal successors, and its sublicensees.

 #### 5. License Grant to Other Users
 Any User-Generated Content you post publicly may be viewed by others.
 By setting your content to be viewed publicly, you agree to allow others to view and download it.